alexey-martynov/cl-avm-http-helpers/README.markdown

 "text/html;level=2" will be selected because of inheritance of q-value from "text/html" (0.8).

-This facility is completely unbound with Hunchentoot.
-So, client needs to provide value of the `Accept` header.
+There are 2 versions of the macros is available. `dispatch-mime-type` automatically selects HTTP server implementation. `dispatch-mime-type*` accepts additional argument with the HTTP implementation identifier.

 If it is possible for clients to receive different MIME types with the (for example, image as PNG to display initial picture or image as BASE64 for Ajax/Web 2.0 application to update it), the header `Vary` *must* be set to at least `Accept`.
 This informs all caches that content depends on the supplied `Accept` header.
+The macros perform this task automatically.
+But if handling code requires additional data in the `Vary` header it should set it manually with `Accept` inside.

 ### Conditional Processing